 The Vigil Mechanism Policy may be accessed on the Company's website at the linkhttp://www.cteil.com/pdf/ Vigil%20Mechanism%20or%20Whistle%20Blower%20Policy.pdf

-During the year the Company has not entered into any contracts/ arrangements with arelated party as specified under section 188 of the Companies Act 2013 except for thepayment of remuneration to Managing Director and Key Managerial Personnel.
+During the year the Company has not entered into any contracts/ arrangements with arelated party as specified under Section 188 of the Companies Act 2013 except for thepayment of remuneration to Managing Director and Key Managerial Personnel.
 Hencereporting under AOC-2 is not required.
 The policy materiality of related partytransactions and dealing with related party transactions is available on the Company'swebsite at the link:

-The details of investments covered under the provisions of Section 186 of the CompaniesAct 2013 are disclosed in the Note No. 4 to the Financial Statement.
-The Company has notgiven any loans and guarantees under Section 186 of the Act during the Financial Year2016-17.
+The details of investments covered under the provisions of Section 186 of the CompaniesAct 2013 are disclosed in the Note No. 4 to the Financial Statements.
+The Company has notgiven any loans and guarantees under Section 186 of the Act during the Financial Year2017-2018.

 a) Conservation of Energy

 i.
-Inspite of not being power intensive your company enforces strictdiscipline in reducing power consumption
+Inspite of not being intensive your Company enforces strict discipline in reducingpower consumption

 ii.
 Idle running of machinery consuming high power is restricted to the loading andunloading cycles of the respective machines.